fig/guides/guides/rails_upgrade.md

 i.e.     **4.2.2    >    4.2.10    >    5.0.7    >    5.1.6**    ...etc

-Check versions at https://rubygems.org/gems/rails/versions It may be neccesary/advisable to upgrade other gems too It may be neccesary to update the Ruby binary.
+Check versions at https://rubygems.org/gems/rails/versions It may be neccesary/advisable to upgrade other gems to.

+It may be neccesary to update the Ruby binary.
 Check https://guides.rubyonrails.org/upgrading_ruby_on_rails.html